Instructor Guidelines 2020/21

 Faculty Service Centre (FSC)

 Access the Faculty Service Centre (FSC) to access class lists, enter grades and send emails to students.
 Please visit the FSC information page to request instructor access.

-All students submit evaluations of completed courses on Canvas.
+All students complete student evaluations of teaching (SEoT) of completed courses on Canvas.

 9.5 Email Communication

 The Faculty of Education provides you with a UBC email account while you are working at UBC.
 Having a UBC email account gives credibility to all your correspondence with students, faculty, schools and other institutions especially when students request references once they have graduated.

 The TEO administrative manager and UBC IT will guide you through the process of setting up a new email, as it takes a series of steps.
 If you have any questions regarding your UBC email account, please contact Joel Kobylka or call 604 822 3888.

 In accordance with the Email Privacy Memo issued by the University Counsel in September 2010, University business should not be conducted on email systems outside of Canada (e.g., Hotmail, Gmail, etc.).